Oakraven79/pavlov_rcon_tcl/README.md

 # pavlov_rcon_tcl
-Want to manage your Pavlov server from within VR?
+Want to manage your Pavlov server(s) (via RCON commands) from within VR?

 What does it look like? https://www.youtube.com/watch?v=OrHwuWEGjaA

 <img src="http://www.greatleapskyward.com/pavlov_rcon.jpg" />

-This is a small app written in Python Tkinter and asyncio to interface with Pavlov's RCON from within VR.
+This is a small app written in Python Tkinter and asyncio to quickly interface with Pavlov's RCON from within VR.

 This is under active development.